-The NYISO will accept revenue meter data only from an approved MA-i.e., a Member System or a Meter Services Entity.
+The NYISO will accept revenue grade meter data only from an approved MA-i.e., a Member System, or a-Meter Services Entity, Transmission Owner, or a municipal electric utility.
 An entity may apply to be a Meter Services Entity by contacting the NYISO Member Relations Department.
 Although a MSE may provide meter data to the NYISO as a MA, all meter owners must attest annually to the NYISO that their meters are serviced by an MSE that is qualified for the applicable voltage and meter types.